ABOUT ME

 My Training in Adult and Child Psychiatry

-• Doctor of Osteopathy (D.O) from Touro College of Osteopathic Medicine New York, four years
+• Doctor of Osteopathy (D.O) from Touro College of Osteopathic Medicine New York

-• Adult Psychiatry Residency at the Medical Center of Aurora Colorado, three years
+• Adult Psychiatry Residency at the Medical Center of Aurora Colorado

-• Child and Adolescent Psychiatry Fellowship at the University of California San Diego School of Medicine, two years
+• Child and Adolescent Psychiatry Fellowship at the University of California San Diego School of Medicine

 • American Board of Psychiatry and Neurology